 The Azores are a photographer's dream.
-This fairytale travel destination, in the North Atlantic Ocean is an archipelago of nine volcanic islands: Terceira, Sao Miguel, Santa Maria, Pico, Sao Jorge, Graciosa, Faial, Corvo and the Formigas Reef.
+This fairytale travel destination, in the North Atlantic Ocean is an archipelago of nine volcanic islands: Terceira, Sao Miguel, Santa Maria, Pico, Sao Jorge, Graciosa, Faial, Corvo and Flores.
 As much as we wanted to visit all of them, the time allowed us to explore the largest and the most developed island of the Azores - the Sao Miguel island.
 Now, have a look why the Azores should be on your bucket list.

 SEE ALSO: Azores: Sao Miguel 7-day Itinerary